ConstellationMC/constellation-bot/README.md

 Getting started
 ---
 **Installing the bot**
 First, download the package off github.
 Next, go to the [discord developer portal](https://discord.com/developers/applications) and create an application.
 Create a bot, and enable the message content privileged intent. **Making the bot private is highly recommended**, as the bot can modify the files on your server.
 Now you can invite the bot.
 Open the `main.py` file you downloaded in the first step, and fill out the `bottoken` variable with the token we obtained from the developer portal.
+Next, fill out the `guildid` variable by rightclicking the server icon and pressing copy id, then using the value to set the variable.
+If you need more help, check out the Setting up server functionality section of this article.
 Now, you are ready to run the bot (if you want to use features from the server category, you need to complete the steps in the Setting up server functionality section of this article).

 **Setting up server functionality**
 *If you wish to use the functions outlined in the server category, please follow these steps.
 Prerequisites: 2 fabric minecraft servers running [carpet mod](https://github.com/gnembon/fabric-carpet), with the proper rcon and main ports accessible from the bots enviroment, a discord server that the bot will be setup in.*